UsabilityEngineering/Looking-For-Game/evaluation/README.md

 Participants were asked to complete several tasks relating to group creation and group finding while the interface was being evaluated.

-Through heuristic evaluation, it was determined that the interface had aesthetic integrity, simplicity, and predictability.
+Through heuristic evaluation, it was determined that the interface had **aesthetic integrity, simplicity, and predictability**.
 As the tasks were being performed, users reported an overall ease of navigation.
 Quickness and simplicity of group creation was the most common remark.
-The consistent format in which the group data is displayed aided in participants with overall task precision.
-One area for future improvement is with linguistic clarity, where several participants with a “beginner” level of experience reported uncertainty with some common gaming terms (specifically “campaign” and “game master”).
+The **consistent** format in which the group data is displayed aided in participants with overall task **precision**.

-During cognitive walkthroughs, participants were tasked with responsibilities of both a host (game master) and player.
-100% of participants completed all of their respective tasks without backtracking.
+During cognitive walkthroughs, participants were tasked with responsibilities of both a host (game master) and player. **100% of participants** completed all of their respective tasks **without backtracking**.
 The simplicity was recognized by several participants who liked the direct linkage between the landing page and “create group” form.
-It was noted that a few participants struggled with finding and joining a group simply because the scroll feature was not prominently displayed.
-Adding signifiers to notify users of content below-the-fold would reduce this difficulty and increase efficiency.
-Since all participants completed tasks with no backtracking, future tasks may be created to fully examine error tolerance.

 ## Participant Study Protocol